Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-Here, we compared the performance of prominent types of interpretation techniques, namely, sensitivity analyses, backward decompositions, and reference-based attributions (see section \ref{methods_xai_approaches}), when applied to the mental state decoding decisions of DL models trained on three fMRI datasets.
-To evaluate the performance of the tested interpretation methods, we use a diverse set of criteria: First, to test how well their explanations align with the results of a standard analysis of the underlying BOLD data, we measure the similarity of their explanations to the results of a standard GLM analysis of the BOLD data.
-We find that sensitivity analyses, such as Gradient Analysis and Guided Backpropagation, provide explanations that are more in line with the results of a standard analysis of the BOLD data, when compared to backward decompositions and reference-based attributions.
-Second, to test how well the techniques perform at capturing a model's decision process, we measure the faithfulness of their explanations, by testing whether methods assign the highest attributions scores to those input voxels that are most relevant for the model to identify its set of mental states.
-We find that backward decompositions and reference-based attributions, such as LRP, DeepLift, DeepLift SHAP, and Integrated Gradients provide explanations that are generally more faithful when compared to sensitivity analyses.
-Lastly, to test whether the explanations of an interpretation method are sensitive to the analyzed model and data, we perform two sanity checks for interpretation methods \cite[as suggested by][]{adebayo_sanity_2018} and find that the explanations of Gradient Analysis, Guided Backpropagation, DeepLift SHAP, DeepLift, and Integrated Gradients perform consistently well in the sanity checks, providing explanations that are sensitive to the characteristics of the analysed model and input data.
+With this work, we provide insights into the explanation performance of prominent types of attribution methods, namely, sensitivity analyses, backward decompositions, and reference-based attributions (see section \ref{methods_xai_approaches}), in mental state decoding analyses with DL models.
+To evaluate explanation performances, we use a diverse set of criteria: First, we evaluate the biological plausibility of the explanations by comparing them to the results of a standard GLM analysis of BOLD data, which seeks to identify all voxels whose activity pattern is associated with the mental states.
+We find that sensitivity analyses, such Guided Backpropagation, Guided GradCam, Gradient Analysis, and SmoothGrad, provide explanations that are more similar to the results of the GLM analysis, and thereby biologically more plausible, than the explanations of the tested backward decompositions and reference-based attributions.
+Second, we evaluate whether the explanations accurately capture the models' decision process by testing whether they accurately identify all voxels of the input that the models rely on to identify the mental states.
+We find that backward decompositions and reference-based attributions, such as DeepLift, DeepLift SHAP, Integrated Gradients, and LRP, provide explanations that are more faithful than those of the tested sensitivity analyses.
+Last, to test whether the methods' explanations are in fact sensitive to the analyzed model and data, we perform two sanity checks for attribution methods~\citep[as suggested by][]{adebayo_sanity_2018} and find that Gradient Analysis, Guided Backpropagation, Guided GradCam, DeepLift SHAP, DeepLift, and Integrated Gradients perform consistently well in both sanity checks, providing explanations that are sensitive to the characteristics of the analysed model and data.